Stock futures slide following Apple, Amazon results

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 Heavy selling of some technology shares in after-hours trading cast a shadow.
-Apple dropped 5.4% in after-hours trading after the company’s fiscal fourth-quarter revenue fell short of Wall Street’s estimates.
-Amazon.com fell 4% in after-hours trading after its third-quarter earnings missed analysts’ forecasts.
+Apple was more than 3% lower in premarket trading after the company’s fiscal fourth-quarter revenue fell short of Wall Street’s estimates.
+Amazon.com were lower by more than 4% in premarket trading after its third-quarter earnings missed analysts’ forecasts.

 APPLE POSTS RARE SALES MISS AMID CHIP SHORTAGE, SUPPLY ISSUES